tekumara/snowflake-terraform-kit/README.md

 Examples:

-- Jaffle shop [production](prod-jaffles.tf) using the domain module.
+- Jaffle shop [production](prod-jaffles.tf) using the workspace module.
 - Jaffle shop [development](dev-jaffles.tf) using the individual modules.

 ## Usage